Senegalese Tirailleurs: Between the World Wars

-Second World War
+World War II

 On the eve of the Second World War, five regiments of Tirailleurs Sénégalais were stationed in France in addition to a brigade based in Algeria.
 The 2e division coloniale sénégalaise was permanently deployed in the south of France due to the potential threat from Italy.
 It was also reasoned the climate was more suitable for African soldiers.
 This deployment of Tirailleurs, outside of their regions of recruitment and traditional peacetime service, arose because of the heavy casualties of the First World War.
 This had affected the number of metropolitan Frenchmen in the military service age group of twenty to twenty-five by more than half.
 Up to 200,000 tirailleurs were active during the war, which constituted about nine percent of the French forces.

 During the Battle of France, the Senegalese and other African tirailleur units served with distinction at Gien, Bourges, and Buzancais.
 German troops, indoctrinated with Nazi racial doctrines, expressed outrage at having fought against "inferior" opponents.
-At Montluzin, Senegalese prisoners were murdered by their German captors.
+Along with other war crimes of the Wehrmacht, German forces massacred captured tirailleurs on multiple occasions during the 1940 campaign.
+The first incident occurred on 24 May 1940, when fifty wounded soldiers of the 24e Régiment de Tirailleurs Sénégalais were executed by Wehrmacht troops after having held up the German advance for two days at Aubigny.
+More massacres followed the German crossing of the Somme from 5 June onward.
+On June 5, at Hangest-sur-Somme, a number of tirailleurs were executed after surrendering.
+One French officer recounted: “The enemy then appears, furious, beside himself, ready to finish us off all together.
+An extremely engaged intervention by a German officer prevents the troops from executing the European officers, but there was no indigenous man alive anymore after a few moments.”